 2. Dental pain

 Pregnancy hormones can affect the gums and teeth.
 Dental pain (tooth pain) and sensitivity can be due to tooth decay and gum problems.
-Vomiting and gagging while brushing teeth are common in pregnancy and can damage the teeth with stomach acids.
+Vomiting (morning sickness) and gagging while brushing teeth are common in pregnancy and can damage the teeth with stomach acids.
 Sugary food cravings are also a reason for tooth damage in pregnant women (2).

 3. Wrist and hand pain